-- b.
-Possession or Use of Switchblades, Machetes, and Certain Other Knives - (1) The following violations shall result in a referral to the Division Superintendent and the principal may suspend for up to ten days.
+The following violations shall result in a referral to the Division Superintendent and the principal may suspend for up to ten days.

 Possession or use of any machete, any switchblade knife (regardless of blade length), or any other knife with a blade length of three inches or more on school property or at a school-sponsored activity.
-Provided, however, that where a student is found (without having engaged in other prohibited conduct) for the first time to be in possession of a machete, switchblade knife, or other knife with a blade length of three or more inches with no indication that the student intended to use such weapon to threaten, intimidate, or harm another, there will be an expedited review of the written record.
+Provided, however, that where a student is found (without having engaged in other prohibited conduct) for the first time to be in possession of a

-- (a) In the event the Division Superintendent finds special circumstances on the written record, the student shall receive the following: a suspension of up to 10 days; probationary conditions; and a temporary removal for not more than 21 calendar days from all student activities, to include participation as a spectator or audience member.
+- In the event the Division Superintendent finds special circumstances on the written record, the student shall receive the following: a suspension of up to 10 days; probationary conditions; and a temporary removal for not more than 21 calendar days from all student activities, to include participation as a spectator or audience member.
 Students may not participate in competition or practice with teams, clubs, and all other school-sponsored activities.
 Students may be allowed to participate in convocation and the graduation ceremony even though they fall within the timeline of the temporary removal from activities.
-Certain violations will result in a student being ineligible to participate in graduation ceremonies. - (b) In the event the Division Superintendent does not find special circumstances on the written record, the Division Superintendent should hold a hearing to determine what disciplinary action, if any, should be imposed, subject to any right the student may have under this regulation to appeal to the School Board. - (c) Use of Other Weapon c.
+Certain violations will result in a student being ineligible to participate in graduation ceremonies. - (2) In the event the Division Superintendent does not find special circumstances on the written record, the Division Superintendent should hold a hearing to determine what disciplinary action, if any, should be imposed, subject to any right the student may have under this regulation to appeal to the School Board. - (3) Use of Other Weapon c.
 Possession of Other Weapons